 Radical or Critical humanistic education origins from Paulo Freire and Henry Giroux, and this “school” argues that pedagogy should become more political and politics more pedagogical.
 This means that larger cultural, social and economic contexts should remain an essential part of education.
 But the perspective should be critical and questioning in order to improve awareness of problems in order to find solutions.
 Paulo Freire writes:

 “It is not surprising that the banking concept of education regards men as adaptable, manageable beings.”

 This quote also expresses the core of the difference between humanistic education and industrial society’s school.
 The societal context has similarities with the critical pedagogy approach.
 However, instead of aiming to grow strong individuals the educational system work to manipulate the learner into the national society’s present requirements and trends.
 The prerequisite for this to work even to some extent to succeed is that the society stands still.
 The author Paolo Coelho gives the following solution:

 “To change the world, we need to combine ancient wisdom with new technologies.”

-New digital technologies are the driving-force and the humanistic education that has its origins in Ancient wisdom is the pedagogical method to leave mechanical age of dust and mass-communication noise behind.
+New digital technologies are the driving force and the humanistic education that has its origins in Ancient wisdom is the pedagogical method to leave the mechanical age of dust and mass-communication noise behind.